• Disease Overview

 Some individuals do not respond to or cannot tolerate ACE inhibitors.
 These individuals may be treated with drugs known as angiotensin receptor blockers (ARBs).
 ARBs prevent angiotensin II from binding to the corresponding receptors on blood vessels.

-In the medical literature, ACE inhibitor therapy or ARB therapy is recommended in individuals with Alport syndrome who show overt proteinuria.
-These therapies may also be considered in affected individuals who have small amounts of albumin in the urine (microalbuminuria), but have not yet developed overt proteinuria.
+ACE inhibitor therapy or ARB therapy is recommended in individuals with Alport syndrome who show overt proteinuria.
+These therapies may also be considered in affected individuals who have small amounts of albumin in the urine (microalbuminuria) but have not yet developed overt proteinuria.
 Albumin is a marker for kidney disease because the kidney may leak small amounts of albumin when damaged.

-Dialysis is a procedure in which a machine is used to perform some of the functions of the kidney — filtering waste products from the bloodstream, helping to control blood pressure, and helping to maintain proper levels of essential chemicals such as potassium.
-End-stage renal disease is not reversible so individuals will require lifelong dialysis treatment or a kidney transplant.
+Dialysis performs some of the functions of the kidney — filtering waste products from the bloodstream, helping to control blood pressure, and helping to maintain proper levels of essential minerals such as potassium.
+Dialysis can be carried out using a machine that directly filters waste products from the bloodstream (hemodialysis) or by cycling a special dialysis fluid into and out of the abdomen (peritoneal dialysis).
+End-stage kidney disease is not reversible so individuals will require lifelong dialysis treatment or a kidney transplant.

-A kidney transplant is preferred for individuals with Alport syndrome over dialysis and has generally been associated with excellent outcomes in treating affected individuals.
-Some individuals with Alport syndrome will require a kidney transplant in adolescence or the teen-age years, while others may not require a transplant until they are in their 40s or 50s.
-Most females with XLAS and some individuals will ADAS syndrome never require a transplant.
+A kidney transplant is the preferred treatment for individuals with Alport syndrome who have end-stage kidney disease and has generally been associated with excellent outcomes.
+Some individuals with Alport syndrome will require a kidney transplant in adolescence or the teen-age years, while others may not require a transplant until they are in their 40s, 50s or 60s.
+Most females with XLAS and some individuals with ADAS syndrome never require a transplant.
 If a kidney transplant is indicated, great care must be taken in selecting living related kidney donors to ensure that affected individuals are not chosen.
 Alport syndrome does not recur in kidney transplants.
-However about 3% or less of transplanted Alport patients make antibodies to the normal collagen IV proteins in the transplanted kidney, causing severe inflammation of the transplant (anti-GBM nephritis).
+However, about 3% or less of transplanted Alport patients make antibodies to the normal collagen IV proteins in the transplanted kidney, causing severe inflammation of the transplant (anti-GBM nephritis).

 Specific symptoms associated with Alport syndrome are treated by routine, accepted guidelines.
 For example, hearing aids are used to treat hearing loss when appropriate.
 Hearing aids are usually effective in people with Alport syndrome because they do not lose the ability to distinguish the various sounds of speech from each other another, as long as the sounds are amplified.
 Surgery to remove cataracts is performed when necessary.